 - The applicant must have a basic command of oral and written English.

-- Offer is contingent upon granting of temporary registration by the Medical Council of Hong Kong.
+- Offer is contingent upon granting of limited registration by the Medical Council of Hong Kong.

 - Period of appointment: 6 months.